Table of contents

 Will this make my system any less secure?

 No. It'll just remove a small unnecessary hassle.
-For most usage scenarios supported by TurnKey, administrating your system directly as root is no less (or more) secure than administrating it through an admin account with sudo root privileges.
+For most single admin usage scenarios supported by TurnKey, administrating your system directly as root is no less (or more) secure than administrating it through an admin account with sudo root privileges.

 sudo is the Unix version of Simon Says: